Woman sitting on kitchen floor with a yellow mug in her hands.

 • If pets do tinkle on the carpet, clean it immediately and use an enzyme-based pet odor remover.

 No matter what type of flooring is in your apartment, be sure to note any issues when moving in so that they don’t get pinned on you whenever you move out.
-Request that the landlord sends an Inventory and Condition Form, so that you can document how the floors look when you move in.
+Note the condition of your floors during your move-in walkthrough.
 It’s also best to take pictures of any stains, scuffs or cracks that are there when you take possession of the apartment.

 Discover Your New Home